aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/column/_index.md

 ### getHasCustomStyle() {#getHasCustomStyle--}

+<b>@deprecated.</b> Please use the 'hasCustomStyle' property instead.
 Indicates whether this column has custom style settings(different from the default one inherited from workbook).

 ```javascript
 getHasCustomStyle() : boolean;